ButterDevelop/TelegramMiniAppAuthExtractor/README.md

 Link to it in Chrome Extensions Store: [here it is](https://chromewebstore.google.com/detail/telegram-mini-app-auth-ex/fjmkmlebpiodjmkpbpblflpgkmojigpm).

 It was created for my another huge project users: [Auto Blum Farm Bot in Telegram](https://t.me/AutoBlumFarm).
-Actually, check my GitHub profile.
-I am planning to publish it's source one day, so maybe you read this when it's done.
+You can find it's source at [backend repo](https://github.com/ButterDevelop/BlumBotFarm) and [frontend repo](https://github.com/ButterDevelop/AutoBlumFarmBot).

 ## How does it work?